calvinsendawula/qwen-payslip-processor/README.md

     ],
     "processing_time": 12.34,  # Total processing time in seconds
     "total_pages": 5,          # Total pages in the document
-    "processed_pages": 2       # Number of pages that were processed
+    "processed_pages": 2,       # Number of pages that were processed
+    "isolation_mode": {  # New in v0.2.0
+        "requested": "strict",  # The isolation mode that was requested "actual": "mixed",  # What was actually used (mixed = some fallbacks occurred) "stats": {
+            "requested": "strict",
+            "windows_processed": 4,
+            "strict_succeeded": 2,
+            "medium_used": 2,
+            "fallbacks_occurred": 2,
+            "failures": 0
+        }
+    }
 }
 ```